kpurdon/kpurdon.github.io/_posts/2015-05-30-python-ruby-and-go-a-command-line-application-comparison.md

 ==========
 -----

 The ideal mode of distribution for this tool is via a package.
 A user could then install it `tool install [pymr,rumr,gomr]` and have a new command on there systems path to execute.
-I dont want to golang in depth into packaging systems here, rather I will just show the basic configuration file needed in each language.
+I dont want to go into packaging systems here, rather I will just show the basic configuration file needed in each language.

 #### Python (pymr)